Ceftazidime and Avibactam

 • Superinfection: Prolonged use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.

 • Renal impairment: In a complicated intra-abdominal infection clinical trial, patients with a creatinine clearance (CrCl) of 30 to 50 mL/minute had lower clinical cure rates than those with CrCl >50 mL/minute; however, these patients received a daily dose that was 33% lower than what is currently recommended for patients with this degree of renal impairment.
 Decreased clinical response was not seen in patients with a baseline CrCl of 30 to 50 mL/minute in complicated UTI clinical trials.
 Monitor renal function at baseline and at least daily in patients with changing renal function.
 Adjust the dose accordingly.

 Concurrent drug therapy issues:

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 Monitor for signs of anaphylaxis during first dose.
 Monitor renal function at baseline in all patients, and at least daily in patients with renal impairment.

 Adverse events have not been observed in animal reproduction studies conducted with ceftazidime; adverse events have been observed in some animal reproduction studies conducted with avibactam.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience anxiety, constipation, dizziness, nausea, or vomiting.
-Have patient report immediately to prescriber seizures, muscle rigidity, tremors, abnormal movements, confusion, hallucination, passing out, or signs of Clostridium difficile (C. diff)-associated diarrhea (stomach pain or cramps, very loose or watery stools, or bloody stools) (HCAHPS).
+Have patient report immediately to prescriber seizures, muscle rigidity, tremors, abnormal movements, confusion, hallucinations, passing out, or signs of Clostridium difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools) (HCAHPS).